^

 12 June 2024, 13:46

-In this study, Guxens' team looked at the structure of white matter in the brains of pre-adolescents to identify periods of vulnerability to cold and heat exposure in early life.
+In this study, Guxens’ team looked at the structure of white matter in the brains of pre-teens to identify periods of vulnerability to cold and heat in early life.
 The analysis included 2,681 children from the Generation R study in Rotterdam who underwent magnetic resonance imaging (MRI) scans between the ages of 9 and 12.
-The MRI protocol assessed brain activity by measuring the amount and direction of water diffusion in the brain's white matter.
+The MRI protocol assessed brain activity by measuring the amount and direction of water diffusion in the brain’s white matter.

 The period of receptivity between pregnancy and three years

-"White matter fibers are responsible for connecting different areas of the brain, allowing them to communicate.
+"White matter fibers are responsible for connecting different areas of the brain, enabling them to communicate.
 As white matter develops, this communication becomes faster and more efficient.
-Our study is like a photograph at a certain point in time, and what we see in this image is shows that participants more exposed to cold and heat show differences in a parameter - mean diffusivity - that is associated with lower levels of white matter maturation," explains Laura Granes, IDIBELL and ISGlobal researcher and first author of the study.
+Our study is like a snapshot at a certain point in time, and what we see in this image is that participants more exposed to cold and heat show differences in a parameter - mean diffusivity - that is associated with lower levels of white matter maturation," explains Laura Granes, IDIBELL and ISGlobal researcher and first author of the study.

 "In previous studies, changes in this parameter have been associated with worsening cognitive function and some mental health problems," she adds.